 Some of the key aspects to keep in mind are the amount of money that the tenants have to spend for maintenance, where and how all of the money would be spent, all of the security features including CCTV cameras, safety walls, number of security guards, the company that represents the security guards, etc.

 Although this point doesn’t entirely cover what is in the hands of the builder & developer, it is always important to inspect the society and its neighbourhood in such a way that home buyers get a feel of it.
 He/she should try and absorb the feelings associated with the project and the area surrounding it.

-Some of the aspects that a home buyer should inspect are if and whether the project matches-up to the ideas, facilities and representations that were promised by the builder, the immediate neighbourhood and the locality of the area, for convenience stores, schools, hospitals, recreational and entertainment facilities, etc.
+Some of the aspects that a home buyer should inspect when on a real estate site visit are if and whether the project matches-up to the ideas, facilities and representations that were promised by the builder, the immediate neighbourhood and the locality of the area, for convenience stores, schools, hospitals, recreational and entertainment facilities, etc.

 Amenities & Facilities

 It occurs quite a few times that some of the amenities and facilities assured and promised by the builders are either scrapped-out or do not make-up for what they had earlier been assured of.
 This creates a sense of distrust and disharmony and isn’t a good way to start something as big as a journey of a new home.
 Homebuyers must be aware of these kinds of discrepancies and should try and avoid such situations altogether.